AckerlyXu/heima/articles/stream-analytics/stream-analytics-build-an-iot-solution-using-stream-analytics.md

 You can access **Activity Logs** from the job dashboard **Settings** area as well.

 ## Conclusion
 This tutorial introduced you to the Azure Stream Analytics service.
 It demonstrated how to configure inputs and outputs for the Stream Analytics job.
 Using the Toll Data scenario, the tutorial explained common types of problems that arise in the space of data in motion and how they can be solved with simple SQL-like queries in Azure Stream Analytics.
 The tutorial described SQL extension constructs for working with temporal data.
 It showed how to join data streams, how to enrich the data stream with static reference data, and how to scale out a query to achieve higher throughput.

 Although this tutorial provides a good introduction, it is not complete by any means.
-You can find more query patterns using the SAQL language at [Query examples for common Stream Analytics usage patterns](./stream-analytics-stream-analytics-query-patterns.md).
+You can find more query patterns using the SAQL language at [Query examples for common Stream Analytics usage patterns](/documentation/articles/stream-analytics-stream-analytics-query-patterns/).
-Refer to the [online documentation](./index.md) to learn more about Azure Stream Analytics.
+Refer to the [online documentation](/documentation/services/stream-analytics/) to learn more about Azure Stream Analytics.

 ## Clean up your Azure account
 1. Stop the Stream Analytics job in the Azure portal.

     The Setup.ps1 script creates two event hubs and a SQL database.
 The following instructions help you clean up resources at the end of the tutorial.
 2. In a PowerShell window, type **.\\Cleanup.ps1** to start the script that deletes resources used in the tutorial.

-    > [!NOTE]
+    > [AZURE.NOTE]
     > Resources are identified by the name.
 Make sure you carefully review each item before confirming removal.
     >
     >